Engaging Boys and Men to Confront Patriarchy in Uganda

 • Andrew Kyamagero 0:00

-Now Uganda like to say it has the highest fertility rates in the world, with women giving birth at an average of 5.4 children each thinks is driven by lack of access to family planning services, inadequate such education about family planning, cultural, and then the religious beliefs that are promoting large families, our culture, society dynamics instructors, they give man so much power.
-It explains why when you empower a woman and you empower Gao, she is not going to practice what you've told them in Autopia she is not practicing this in Pluto is in this community where the men have powers.
-So what we have decided is to onboard the men to understand the women as companions to understand that their fellow human beings just like them with an intent of unlearning and relearning that we can become better components, better husband's better fathers.
+Now Uganda like to say it has the highest fertility rates in the world, with women giving birth at an average of 5.4 children each.
+This is driven by lack of access to family planning services, inadequate such education about family planning, cultural, and then the religious beliefs that are promoting large families.
+Our culture, society dynamics and structure, they give man so much power.
+It explains why when you empower a woman and you empower a girl, she is not going to practice what you've told them in utopia.
+She is not practicing this in Pluto.
+It's in this community where the men have powers.
+So what we have decided is to onboard the men to understand the women as companions, to understand that their fellow human beings just like them with an intent of unlearning and relearning that we can become better companions, better husbands, better fathers.

 Alan Ware 0:57

-That's Andrew Chema Giro, an award winning journalist and family planning advocate in Uganda.
-In this episode of the overpopulation podcast we discussed with Andrew the interaction of population dynamics, family planning and male involvement in the promotion of gender equity within Uganda.
+That's Andrew Kyamagero, an award-winning journalist and family planning advocate in Uganda.
+In this episode of the Overpopulation Podcast we discussed with Andrew the interaction of population dynamics, family planning and male involvement in the promotion of gender equity within Uganda.

 Nandita Bajaj 1:23

-Welcome to the overpopulation podcast where we tirelessly make ecological overshoot and overpopulation common knowledge that's the first step in right sizing the scale of our human footprint so that it is imbalanced with life on Earth, enabling all species to thrive.
-I'm Nanda Bajaj co host of the podcast and executive director of population balance.
+Welcome to the Overpopulation Podcast where we tirelessly make ecological overshoot and overpopulation common knowledge that's the first step in right-sizing the scale of our human footprint so that it is in balance with life on Earth, enabling all species to thrive.
+I'm Nandita Bajaj, co-host of the podcast and executive director of Population Balance.

 Alan Ware 1:46

-I'm Ellen were co host of the podcast and researcher with population balance, the first and only nonprofit organization globally that draws the connections between pronatal ism human supremacy and ecological overshoot and offer solutions to address their combined impacts on the planet people and animals
+I'm Alan Ware, co-host of the podcast and researcher with Population Balance, the first and only nonprofit organization globally that draws the connections between pronatalism, human supremacy, and ecological overshoot and offer solutions to address their combined impacts on the planet people and animals

 Nandita Bajaj 2:05